 “You could call Darren the MacGyver of brewing,” Jerry says.
 “There isn’t anything he can’t fix or design and come up with.
 He’s got a stainless-steel welder that he goes to that helps us out.”

-Bier Brewery has its nine rotating selections and award-winning beer offered on tap at the Carmel spot.
-Unlike their original taproom, however, the new Carmel location is family-friendly.
-Boombozz will be providing finger-food options, while Puccini’s, located just next door, will provide carry-in options to Bier Brewery as well.
+Bier Brewery has 16 rotating selections and award-winning beer offered on tap at the Carmel spot.
+Unlike their original taproom, however, the new Carmel location is family-friendly, as of right now.
+Boombozz provides finger-food options, while Puccini’s, located just next door, provides carry-in options to Bier Brewery as well.

-“We are trying to accommodate the families out here,” Jerry says.
-“It will be a relaxed atmosphere just like our original location.”
+“We are just about ready to launch Charcuterie and specialty desserts made with our biers around the first of March,” Jerry adds.
+“It is a relaxed atmosphere just like our original location.”

 The new Carmel Bier Brewery is more than twice the size of the original taproom off Binford.
 The Carmel taproom is 3,500 square feet with an additional roughly 800 square feet of kitchen and office space — plenty of space to accommodate staff, guests and families.